Congo election head says presidential vote unlikely this year

-KINSHASA The president of Democratic Republic of Congo's electoral commission said on Sunday that a vote to replace President Joseph Kabila will probably not be possible this year, violating a deal that let Kabila stay on past the end of his mandate.
+KINSHASA (Reuters) - The president of Democratic Republic of Congo's electoral commission said on Sunday that a vote to replace President Joseph Kabila will probably not be possible this year, violating a deal that let Kabila stay on past the end of his mandate.

 Kabila's refusal to step down at the end of his second elected term in December sparked protests that killed dozens of people.
 The opposition quickly denounced commission president Corneille Nangaa's announcement on Sunday as a declaration of "war".